ofdn/OpenSpeaks-Before-AI/datasheet/Santali Common Voice.md

-I just finished my undergraduate studies.
+I just finished my undergraduate course.
 I am using my phone that my parents got for me.
 I use it mostly as it gives me more flexibility.
 I do have a laptop but the microphone is not of good quality.